PhoebusLyubil/phoebuslyubil.github.com/_posts/2018-03-30-Assimilating -Cassandra.md

 #### DA DA!!

-DA DA! the results is could be pretty good for 1-step ahead forecast (the results are not shown here) but in reality most of the data that are used are NA based on their timing of release.
-I need to put at least five months before hand for the data to be published. (yes, I know, Iran central bank publish everything like the most other public things, they surely take their time of publishing things.)
+DA DA!
+Results  could be pretty good for 1-step ahead forecast (the results are not shown here) but in reality most of the data that are used are NA based on their timing of release.
+I need to put at least five months before hand for the data to be published. (yes, I know, Iran central bank publish everything like the most other Iranian public institutions, they surely take their time for publishing data.)

 So lets see 6-step-ahead forecast.
 Row names stands for the number of lags that been chosen.
 The first line "1.1" shows the result by simply